k2view-academy/K2View-Academy/articles/Cloud/03_cloud_manager/02_spaces.md

 The Space creation process has 3 states - Create, Start and Ready/Error.
 A progress bar indicates in which state the card is currently exists.
 Note that even if you leave the page and get back, you will still see the state and the progress bar, for any action you make.

-> space creation process might vary between project and profiles.
-For non Studio spaces, the space creation contains also the step of build and deploy execution, which might takes time in case the deployment also responsible to make some further automatic processes execution, defined in [deploy.flow](/articles/19_Broadway/09a_automatic_flows_execution_upon_deploy.md) or as user jobs.
+> The Space creation process may vary between project and profiles.
+For non-Studio Spaces, the Space creation contains also the step of build and deploy execution, which may take time in case the deployment also responsible to make some further automatic processes execution, defined in [deploy.flow](/articles/19_Broadway/09a_automatic_flows_execution_upon_deploy.md) or as user jobs.